carolinafishes/Yoder_et_al_2022/README.md

 ~/notothenioid_timetree.tre is the timetree used in analyses

-~/TraitData.xlsx is all the trait data
+~/NotothenioidEyeSize.csv contains all the trait data

-~/comparativeTraitAnalysis.Rmd contains the code used for the phylogenetic comparative analyses
+~/comparativeEyeAnalysis.Rmd contains the code used for the phylogenetic comparative analyses